inveniosoftware/react-searchkit/docs/docs/components/empty_results.md

 title: EmptyResults
 ---

-`EmptyResults` is rendered when there are no results and displays a default message.
+`EmptyResults` is a component that renders in case of 0 results.

+The component is **not** displayed while executing the search query, when there is no error or when the number of results is greater than 0.

 ## Usage